Horror films of Europe: Germany

-German horror films remained marginal after the silent film era.
-The Third Reich ended the production of horror films and German productions never gained a mass audience leading the genre to not return in any major form until the late 1960s.
-Between 1933 and 1989, Randall Halle stated about only 34 films that could be described as horror films and 45 which were co-productions with other countries, primarily Spain and Italy.
-Outside of Werner Herzog's Nosferatu the Vampyre (1979) most of these films were low-budget that focused on erotic themes over horrific turns in narrative.
 In the mid-1970s, Federal Department for Media Harmful to Young Persons was tasked with the protection of minors from violent, racist and pornographic content in literature and comic books which led to increased the code which became law in 1973.
 These laws expanded to home video in 1985 following the release of titles such as Sam Raimi's The Evil Dead (1981) and the political change when Helmut Kohl became chancellor in 1982.
 The amount of West German film productions were low in the 1980s, leaving the genre to be shot by amateurs with low-budget productions.
 In the early 1980s, West Germany's government cracked down on graphic horror films similar to the United Kingdom's Video nasty panic.
 A direct response to this led to West German independent directors in the late 1980s and early 1990s, West German indie directors to release a comparatively high number of what Kai-Uwe Werbeck described as low-budget "hyper-violent horror films" sometimes described as German underground horror.
 Werbeck described the most prominent of these were of Jörg Buttgereit, described by Werbeck as "arguably the most visible German horror director of the 1980s and early 1990s", one which Harald Harzheim claimed to be "the first German director since the 1920s to give the horror genre new impulses".
 Similar gory films such as Olaf Ittenbach's The Burning Moon was the first, and last film to be made in Germany that is still banned there as of 2016.